-The Olli V. Lounasmaa Memorial Prize is awarded once every four years to scientists who have made outstanding contributions to advances of low temperature physics and related fields.
-The Prize, founded in 2004, is a tribute to the founder of the strong Finnish research tradition in both low temperature physics and neuroscience.
+The Olli V. Lounasmaa Memorial Prize is awarded once every four years to scientists who have made outstanding contributions to advances in low temperature physics and related fields.
+The prize, which was first awarded in 2004, is a tribute to the founder of the strong Finnish research tradition in both low temperature physics and neuroscience.

 Recipients of Olli V. Lounasmaa Memorial Prize

 The fourth Olli V. Lounasmaa Memorial Prize was awarded to Professor Michel Devoret from the Yale University (New Haven, USA) for his pioneering investigations and applications of macroscopic quantum phenomena at low temperatures.